For urgent consular assistance call

 To prepare for a cyclone or tropical storm:

 Vanuatu has several active volcanoes, including several under-sea volcanoes.
+Volcanoes are active on the islands of:

-Visiting an active volcano is risky.
+Visiting an active volcano can be dangerous.

 Pay attention to alerts.
 Alert levels go from 0 (normal, low-level activity) to 5 (very large eruption, island-wide danger).